abspen1/alpaca-python/README.md

 # Trading-Algorithms

-This is a bunch of code that is me trying to learn the ins and outs of coding.
+This is a bunch of code that is me trying to learn the ins and outs of coding in Python.
 Specifically with API, CSV/TXT files, Redis Database and Pylivetrader.
 There is a little bit of me trying to migrate these algorithms into other programming languages as well.
 So far just Golang and JavaScript.
 The algorithms I have coded so far are simple rebalance algorithms.

 ## 📁 Main
 **algo-data**